Philippine Rabbit: Labor dispute and losses

 In 2002, the company's workers conducted a 50 day strike.
 By November 2002, the company was forced to close its offices due to the strike.
 The strike ended on 19 December 2002 after the company's workers and management came to an agreement.

 On April 5, 2004, the company's employees went on strike and demanded for the prompt payment of salaries and benefits, their 13th Month Pay, Retirement benefits, and service incentive pays, including the immediate updating of employees' SSS premium contributions and collected SSS Salary loan deductions.
 They also cite the non-implementation of agreement between the workers and the Philippine Rabbit dated December 2002.
 On April 7, 2004, DOLE Secretary Patricia Sto.
 Tomas issued a Return-to-Work Order with PRBL Management promising to settle its obligations to the employees.
 The Company defaulted.

-In order to regain losses after the strike, the company had to sell many of its assets, including bus units, franchises, and real properties.
-Its area of coverage was narrowed, since the company had to give up in favor of other players some of its routes.